bbc/accessibility-news-and-you/accessibility-news-and-developers.md

 ## Checklist - Before development starts

-0. Question/Check the **design** you are working from.
+0. Has there been an **Accessibility Review** for the product feature?
+(Part of the design checklist).
+Question/Check the **design** you are working from.
 Are elements styled correctly? e.g. Do links use the standard link colour and have the standard associated hover and focus styles?
 Do all elements meet [colour contrast](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/mobile/design/colour-contrast) levels?
 Use a tool such as [contrast checker](http://webaim.org/resources/contrastchecker/) to check.
 All colours should meet a level of 4.5:1 or higher.

 0. Does the design use **icons**?
 Meaning should not just be conveyed with icons/images, do the icons need some off-screen (visually hidden) text so users of assistive technology don't miss out?
 If so, what would this text be?